Carolyn Bosn

 Carolyn Heide Bosn (née Curry; born October 5, 1982) is a member of the Nebraska Legislature for District 25.

 Personal life

-Bosn was born in Columbus, Nebraska and graduated Columbus High School in 2001.
-She went on to obtain a Bachelors of Science from Baylor University and a Juris Doctor from Creighton University School of Law.
+Bosn was born in Columbus, Nebraska and graduated from Columbus High School in 2001.
+She earned a Bachelor of Science degree from Baylor University and a Juris Doctor from Creighton University School of Law.

-Bosn worked in the Lancaster County Attorney's office from 2010 to 2017, including service as the deputy county attorney.
+From 2010 to 2017, Bosn worked in the Lancaster County Attorney's office, including service as the deputy county attorney.
 She also serves as an adjunct professor for the University of Nebraska College of Law and coaches its trial team.

-On top of working for the Nebraska Legislature, Bosn has also listed her occupation as an “attorney, stay-at-home-mom, and business owner.”.
+On top of working for the Nebraska Legislature, Bosn has also listed her occupation as an “attorney, stay-at-home-mom, and business owner.”

 Bosn is married with four children.
 She is a member of St. Joseph’s Catholic Church in Lincoln, Nebraska and the Supreme Court Commission on Children in the Courts.

 Nebraska State Legislature

 Bosn was appointed by Governor Jim Pillen in April 2023 to fill the seat of former Senator Suzanne Geist who resigned in order to run for mayor of Lincoln, Nebraska.

 As of 2025, Carolyn Bosn serves as the Chairperson on the Judiciary Committee, a member on the Transportation and Telecommunication committee, and member on the Legislative Oversight Committee and Committee on Committees.
 Bosn also serves on the Justice Reinvestment Oversight Committee created by Legislative Bill 605 and current statute 50-434.

 District 25 of Nebraska's Legislative District includes the southwest portion of Lincoln, Nebraska and the town of Bennet, Nebraska.